ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 </s-alert>
 ```

-Regardless of implementation, our use of Alert with the overrideable `autodismiss` hasn't changed:
+Regardless of the implementation, our markup for Alert hasn't changed:
 ```html
 <s-alert type="success" autodismiss="10">
   <p>Custom tags are great!</p>